byu-agrobotics/byu-agrobot/README.md

 ## Setup and Contribution Guide

-This README gives a simple guide to working with the AgRobot repository.
+A simple guide to working with the AgRobot repository.

 --